Fauzdar1/erpnext/erpnext/setup/setup_wizard/tasks/masters.md

-Start building a model of your business in ERPNext by adding your Items and Customers.
+Start building a model of your business in BuzzERP by adding your Items and Customers.

 These videos 📺 will help you get started: